Seattle Tilth Farm Works

 Seattle Tilth Farm Works participants attend farm and business trainings, tour neighboring farm operations, and gain hands-on experience growing and harvesting food using organic practices.

-Volunteer -- once the season starts up again in the spring, join us for work parties on the last Saturday of the month!
+Once the season starts up again in the spring, join us for volunteer work parties on the last Saturday of the month!
 Learn more about sustainable agriculture while supporting the program.
 Read more about volunteering.

 Interested in supporting Seattle Tilth Farm Works and enjoying the season’s harvest?
 You’re invited to participate in our new Community Supported Agriculture subscription program.
 Find out about our CSA…